 Do you struggle to take striking and eye-catching photos with your camera?
-Creating images that command attention is challenging, even for the pros, but one highly effective technique is to include strong graphical design elements in your photos.
-In this tutorial, you’ll discover how to use classic design elements such as shape, form, line, color, texture, pattern and text to create incredible photos.
+Creating images that command attention is challenging, even for the pros.
+But one highly effective technique is to include strong graphical design elements in your photos.
+These include shape, form, line, color, texture, pattern, and text.
+In this tutorial, you’ll discover 6 ways to use classic design elements to create incredible photos.

 What Are Graphical Design Elements?

 Graphical design elements are geometric shapes, forms or patterns.
 They are usually found in man-made objects – such as products, signs, furniture, vehicles, machinery, urban areas, and architecture.

 Strong shapes, symmetry, and repeating patterns are a fantastic source of graphical design elements for your photos.
 And the good news is that these elements are easy to find – they’re all around us.

 How Do Graphical Design Elements Improve Your Photos?